Retailers: are you prepared for the next big event?

 Coverage when you need it

 According to Adobe Analytics, 30% of the revenue on Cyber Monday was concentrated during the “golden hours” of 7 pm – 11 pm.
-Traditionally these are outside regular call center working hours and may be difficult to staff for.
+Traditionally these are outside regular contact center working hours and may be difficult to staff for.

 Implementing virtual agents during these hours allows for seamless coverage when customers are most active.
 Additionally, all time zones are easily covered since virtual agents work remotely across the country.